PurpShell/purpshell/README.md

-Teen with really good programming skills, only.
+Teenager with really good programming skills.

   - 🔭 My love for understanding complex systems keeps me fascinated.
   - 📗 I love to learn more and I am open to new technology.